 What do Bowel Cancer UK do?

-Their aim is to put patients and their families at the heart of their research programme to ensure they can help shape the future of bowel cancer research.
+Their aim is to put patients and their families at the heart of their research programme.
+Thus ensuring they can help shape the future of their research.

 They run training workshops and study days for healthcare professionals and have a dedicated team of volunteers who give free awareness talks and spread the word about symptoms, risk factors and bowel cancer screening.

 Bowel Cancer UK are campaigning to improve early diagnosis by ensuring people have access to the right test at the right time.
 Around 16,000 people die from bowel cancer each year, making it the UK’s second biggest cancer killer.
-However, this shouldn’t be the case as the disease is treatable and curable, especially if diagnosed early.
+This shouldn’t be the case as it is treatable and curable, especially if diagnosed early.
 An estimated 9 in 10 people will survive bowel cancer if diagnosed at the earliest stage.